Age-Old Wisdom meets Modern Tools

 Bare-Root or Container Roses?

-All these easy-care roses come on both types, bare-root and container-grown.
-There are pros and cons.
+All these easy-care roses come in two types: 1) bare-root and 2) container-grown.
+There are pros and cons to which type you buy:

 Plant bare-root roses in late autumn at leaf fall, and from late winter to early spring, before growth resumes.
 Avoid planting in the middle of winter when the ground is frozen.